wzong/GcpAndroidEmulator/README.md

 ## Android Automation

 I've used [Appium](https://appium.io/) to automate Android Chrome.
 The framework supports all of Android/iOS Web/Native/Hybrid Apps.
+Other alternatives found:

 * [Selendroid](http://selendroid.io/): After a few attempt with the latest `0.17.0` version, I found it does not support API > 23 (Android 6).
 And